hrfmartins/dqx/CONTRIBUTING.md

 ## Running CLI from the local repo

 Once you clone the repo locally and install Databricks CLI you can run labs CLI commands.
+Similar to other databricks cli commands we can specify profile to use with `--profile`.

 Authenticate your current machine to your Databricks Workspace:
 ```commandline